Hey friend and Welcome!!

 Rode NT2 information

-This mic is basically ghost on the internet.
-There’s only a few articles about it, and it’s not sold on amazon or any other site.
+This mic is basically a ghost on the internet.
+There are only a few articles about it, and it’s not sold on Amazon or any other site.

 - Microphone Type: Condenser

 - Polar Pattern: Omni-directional, Cardioid